Junior Group Leader

 We are located on B3 of the NKI-AvL Cancer Center, and our lab had an open plan organization to promote interactions and collaborations between the Akkari group members but also with members from other research groups we are sharing the floor with.
 Our research combines experimental and mouse model tools.
 We use microscopy, immunohistochemistry and image analysis, cell culture, molecular biology and in vivo cancer models on a regular basis.
-We also closely collaborate with the VU university and Slotevaart hospital to obtain patient samples.
-As part of Netherlands Cancer Institute (here insert the link of the NKI), we have access to state-of-the-art facilities available to us 24/7.
+We also closely collaborate with the VU university to obtain patient samples.
+As part of Netherlands Cancer Institute, we have access to state-of-the-art facilities available to us 24/7.

 The Lab tools:

 - Multiple FACS sorters and Flow cytometers for analyses

 - Benchtop Octodissociator with heaters for tumor preparation in ML-II labs

 - Transcriptomics platforms for next generation sequencing

 I trained in cellular and molecular biology during my BA at the University of Montpellier in France, and graduated in 2004 before performing my Master in oncology and immunology between Montpellier and Manchester (England).

 I then came back to Montpellier to perform my PhD in health sciences in the laboratory of Dr Ula Hibner, at the IGMM CNRS, during which I studied the effects of HCV viral proteins on cancer initiation through alteration of hepatocyte polarity and cell shape.
 This was my first encounter on how tumor-extrinsic factors can favor pre-neoplastic transformation.